Guide to Leveraging Industry Expert Interviews to Write High-Quality Content

 For the purpose of SEO content writing, find an expert who is doing the work today (as opposed to a retiree or someone who just speaks or writes about the topic).
 These are doers and dream makers, the ones who can provide you with unique, never-before-seen quotes and advice.

-It’s also important to talk to someone who has not only been interviewed before, but enjoys talking about what they do or know.
+It’s also important to talk to someone who not only has been interviewed before, but also enjoys talking about what they do or know.
 It’s not enough to find a professional with the knowledge you need.
 You want an expert who can appeal to your target audience by simplifying complex concepts without industry jargon.

 Next, competitive analysis will reveal the level of authority you want to go after.
 At the very least you want an expert at the same level or higher than the ones featured on competitor sites.